-- " These events must develop a detailed COVID Safe Event Plan, as well as a Risk Management Plan. - " The Plan is to be submitted to Access Canberra for consideration by ACT Health, and for events over 1,000 and multi day events, by an Event Assessment Committee. - " An approved exemption from the Chief Health Officer is required. - " Where seated venues (i.e. stadiums) have the capacity to hold numbers significantly higher than 5,000 people, consideration will be given for events to have a maximum of 50% capacity. - " Where spectators are seated in permanent tiered seating (i.e. theatre or grandstand), events are able to have a maximum of 50% capacity, up to a maximum of 1,000 tickets. - " Events of more than 5,000 people will not be considered at this stage (with the exception of events at stadiums). - " Events of more than 500 people, which run over multiple days with the same attendees may be considered but organisers must demonstrate a solid understanding of the risks involved and outline risk mitigation measures.
+- " An approved exemption from the Chief Health Officer is required. - " Events which will be utilising the one person per 2 square metre density limit indoors must use the Check in CBR app and this must be detailed in the COVID Safe Event Plan. - " Where seated venues (i.e. stadiums) have the capacity to hold numbers significantly higher than 8,000 people, consideration will be given for events to have a maximum of 65% capacity across the venue. - " Where spectators are seated in permanent tiered seating (i.e. theatre or grandstand), events are able to have a maximum of 65% capacity across the venue, up to a maximum of 1,500 tickets. - " Events of more than 8,000 people will not be considered at this stage (with the exception of events at stadiums). - " Events of more than 500 people, which run over multiple days with the same attendees may be considered but organisers must demonstrate a solid understanding of the risks involved and outline risk mitigation measures.
 Communal camping is considered a very high risk and unlikely to gain approval.